How does cricket scoring work?

 For each batter, the scorecard shows:

-- Balls faced: How many deliveries they received
+- Balls faced — how many deliveries they received

-- Strike rate: Their scoring speed (runs per 100 balls)
+- Strike rate — their scoring speed (runs per 100 balls)

-- Dismissal method: How they got out (caught, bowled, LBW, run out, etc.)
+- Dismissal method — how they got out (caught, bowled, LBW, run out, etc.)

 Bowling Analysis

-For each bowler, you'll see:
+For each bowler:

-- Overs bowled: Number of complete overs (sets of 6 balls)
+- Overs bowled — number of complete overs (sets of 6 balls)

-- Maidens: Overs where no runs were scored
+- Maidens — overs where no runs were scored

-- Runs conceded: Total runs scored off their bowling
+- Runs conceded — total runs scored off their bowling

-- Wickets taken: Number of batters dismissed
+- Wickets taken — number of batters they dismissed

-- Economy rate: Average runs conceded per over
+- Economy rate — average runs conceded per over

 Match Progress Indicators

-- Partnerships: Runs scored between each pair of batters
+- Partnerships — runs scored between each pair of batters

 How Cricket Scoreboards Display Live Information